 Whole School Approach to Food in School

-School is a key environment for promoting a healthy lifestyle and facilitating healthy habits and behaviour change, and in addition to the impact that nutrition has on our health, there is a growing body of evidence that demonstrates it has a significant impact on behaviour, concentration, achievement, and attainment (Public Health England, 2014).
+School is a key environment for promoting a healthy lifestyle and facilitating healthy habits and behaviour change.
+In addition to the effect that nutrition has on our health, there is a growing body of evidence to demonstrate it has a significant impact on behaviour, concentration, achievement, and attainment (Public Health England, 2014).

-In addition to the obvious benefits of optimising the physical and mental health of children and the educational outcomes this can impact, the Ofsted inspection framework also has a clear focus on food, healthy eating, and the school food culture as a whole.
-Therefore there is no better time to consider and develop your school's approach to food.
+In addition to the obvious benefits of optimising the physical and mental health of children and the educational outcomes this can influence, the Ofsted inspection framework also has a clear focus on food, healthy eating, and the school food culture as a whole.
+Therefore there is no better time to review and develop your school's approach to food.

-Our newly revised Food in Schools Framework is a great way of implementing a whole school approach to healthy eating and positive eating behaviours.
-The Food in Schools Framework is based on five factors: food provision, environment, ethos, education, and engagement, and all are equally as important when promoting a positive nutritional environment.
+Our newly-revised Food in Schools Framework is a great way of implementing a whole school approach to healthy eating and positive eating behaviours.
+The Food in Schools Framework is based on five factors: food provision, environment, ethos, education, and engagement, and all are equally important when promoting a positive nutritional environment.